rachelesmee/website/foss4guk2022local/southampton.md

 Car: A visitors car park is available.

 To minimise the carbon footprint of our event, we would ask participants to consider public transport or car sharing where possible.
-Various lift sharing websites are available, and you are welcome to offer / ask for car sharing in the [OSGeo:UK Matrix room](https://matrix.to/#/#OSGeoUK:matrix.org), or [liftshare.com](liftshare.com) is a car sharing website. *Participants organised lift sharing at their own risk, OSGeo:UK accepts no responsibility for car sharing.*
+Various lift sharing websites are available, and you are welcome to offer / ask for car sharing in the [OSGeo:UK Matrix room](https://matrix.to/#/#OSGeoUK:matrix.org), or [liftshare.com](liftshare.com) is a car sharing website. *Participants organise lift sharing at their own risk, OSGeo:UK accepts no responsibility for car sharing.*

 ### Programme